Estimation

 Overview

-Estimation is the process of deteriming a point estimate of a distribution parameter.
+Estimation is the process of determining a point estimate of a distribution parameter.
 Typically the parameters of interest are moments of the distribution, but any number that helps to specify the shape of the distribution in question can be an estimated paramter.

 Example - Distribution Mean

 As a simple example, an analyst may wish to determine the mean, {% \mu %} of a distribution.
-She will follow a process of algorithm to compute a number, {% \hat{\mu} %} which is in some sense close to the theoretical parameter.
-(In this case, the typical procedure is to compute the average of the samples.)
+She will follow a process or algorithm to compute a number, {% \hat{\mu} %} which is in some sense close to the theoretical parameter.
+(In this case, the typical procedure is just to compute the average of the samples.)

 {% \hat{\mu} = \frac{1}{n} \sum_i X_i %}